Gia1987/CV/README.md

 [PROJECTS](#projects) | [SKILLS](#skills) | [EDUCATION](#education) | [ NETWORK](#network)

 I m a Full Stack Software Developer in training at Makers Academy.
-I have learned Ruby and JavaScript build simple program with those languages.
-Works well alone as well as being an excellent team player.
+I have learned Ruby and JavaScript and how to build programs with those languages.
+I m able to work well alone as well as being an excellent team player.
 Good logical approach to problem solving, happy to help others if they ask for it.

 ## Projects